Prices to Fall as NNPC Plans 12 More Filling Stations to Sell N230 CNG Fuel

 NNPC to expand Nigeria’s gas infrastructure

-BusinessDay reports that Kyari disclosed that in addition to building the new CNG and LNG facilities, the state oil firm is expanding critical gas infrastructure, including the Obiafu-Obrikom-Oben (OB3) gas pipeline.
+BusinessDay reports that Kyari disclosed that in addition to building the new CNG and LNG facilities, the oil firm is expanding critical gas infrastructure, including the Obiafu-Obrikom-Oben (OB3) gas pipeline.

 He also disclosed that the NNPC is exploring innovative partnerships with private refineries and implementing naira-for-crude sales.